 The basic foundation on which the Insolvency and Bankruptcy Code 2016 (IBC) is laid, is that of a default by a Corporate Entity in it’s payment to any Creditor.
 This could be any creditor, be it a Loan providing Bank / NBFC or any Goods and Services Creditor.
-Thus if a Corporate Debtor (CD) defaults in it’s payment to any of it’s creditor then that creditor may choose to initiate IBC proceedings against the said CD.
+Thus if a Corporate Debtor (CD) defaults in it’s payment to any of it’s creditors then that creditor may choose to initiate IBC proceedings against the said CD.

 Thus till this point in time there is no difference in the status of a creditor providing Loan / Debt referred to as a Financial Creditor (FC) or a creditor providing Goods and Services referred to as Operational Creditor (OC).
-FC can file an Application u/s 7 of IBC for initiation of proceedings under IBC.
+FC can file an Application u/s 7 of IBC for initiation of proceedings under the Insolvency and Bankruptcy Code.
 It is not required to serve any prior notice to the CD for initiating the IBC proceedings.

 But once the application is admitted, OCs practically take a back seat.
-Committee of Creditors (CoC) formed under IBC can be considered as one of the whole Resolution process.
+Committee of Creditors (CoC) formed under the Insolvency and Bankruptcy Code can be considered as one of the whole Resolution process.
 It’s the CoC who has been entrusted the responsibility of approving a Resolution Plan of a CD, which would ensure a fair repayment to all it’s creditors and the business continuity of the CD.

 While the stakes of FCs, in a CD, are generally higher as compared to OCs, but the exposure in a CD could be as high as above 90% of the OC’s individual total outstanding to all of it’s debtors.
-Thus if the resolution plan doesn’t pay off the OC well, it may lead to insolvency of that OC.
+Thus if the resolution plan doesn’t pay off the Operational Creditor well, it may lead to insolvency of that OC.

-Sometimes the OC is even unable to recover the costs incurred by it for initiating the IBC process eg the legal fees, the IRP fees paid for the 1st month of the CIRP process etc. In such a case the OC hurts itself by initiating the IBC process.
+Sometimes the OC is even unable to recover the costs incurred by it for initiating the IBC process eg the legal fees, the IRP fees paid for the 1st month of the CIRP process, etc. In such a case the OC hurts itself by initiating the IBC process.

-To Conclude: OC should have more stakes in IBC and A Law which treats FC & OC at par for initiating a process, should ideally treat them at par throughout and till the closure of that process !!!
+Operational Creditor should have more stakes in IBC and A Law which treats FC & OC at par for initiating a process, should ideally treat them at par throughout and till the closure of that process !!!